 Day 2 - Toronto to Shelburne (80 km / 50 miles)

 Call CanaDream’s office in Toronto shortly after 8.00am this morning to schedule your pickup time for today.
-If you are staying in an Airport hotel we will pick you up at your designated pickup time.
 Allow 1-2 hours at CanaDream to process your paperwork and learn about the operation of your CanaDream camper.
 When you’ve finished at CanaDream head out on Highway 12 towards Brampton, stopping en route to stock up on groceries and fill up with gas.

 Plan to travel only a short distance today – perhaps stopping overnight at Primrose Park Campground in Shelburne. (approx 1-1.15 from Toronto).
 Close to Shelburne is the small village of Violet Hill and Mrs Mitchell’s, a fine dining and unique shopping destination – consider stopping here for dinner before or after checking in at your campground.